csarwi/taxglide/README.md

 # TaxGlide 🇨🇭

-TaxGlide is a comprehensive Swiss tax calculator and optimizer tailored for St. Gallen (SG) cantonal and Swiss federal taxes.
-It is available both as a powerful CLI tool and as a modern desktop GUI application.
+TaxGlide is a comprehensive Swiss tax calculator and optimizer for Swiss federal and cantonal taxes.
+It supports multiple cantons and municipalities, each with their own tax rules and multipliers.
+Available both as a powerful CLI tool and as a modern desktop GUI application.

 The project was born from the idea of finding the optimal level of pension fund buy-ins — exploring where the ROI lies and how to structure multi-year deductions to maximize tax savings.